AshokTippaluri/Docker_project/README.md

 • docker exec –it c1 bash (To login into the container)

-# Backup of the container as an Image
+### Backup of the container as an Image

 • docker commit c1 apache-on-ubuntu:1.0 (To save the container data as a new Image)

 • docker save apache-on-ubuntu:1.0 --output backup.tar (To save the image as tar)

 • docker load -i backup.tar (To unzip the image from tar)

-• docker start/stop/restart c1 (Conatiner commands)
+• docker start/stop/restart c1 (Container commands)

 • docker push image-name (To push the image to a container)